 The Supershoes, Laced with Hope Garden

-Designer Laura Anstiss has put our Bespoke Stone Centre through its paces with engraved Heath Sawn Sandstone.
+Designer Laura Anstiss has put our Bespoke Stone Centre through its paces with engraved Heath sawn sandstone.
 This paved her Silver-awarded The Supershoes, Laced with Hope Garden, also in the Artisan category.

 “I chose it because of the subtle colour mix,” she said.
 Large slabs, cut in random curved shapes were engraved with words that hold importance for a person with cancer, such as “love”, “fear” and “family”.